kavia-common/samsung-tv-content-hub-79822-85981/mytv_frontend/DEV_SERVER.md

 Quick checks:
 - Verify readiness:
   curl -fsS http://127.0.0.1:${PORT:-3000}/healthz || echo "not ready"
+- Verify readiness (json):
+  curl -fsS http://127.0.0.1:${PORT:-3000}/api/healthz || echo "not ready"

 Troubleshooting:
 - If you see "Port 3000 is already in use" when starting, it means another instance (orchestrator-run) is already bound.
 Use the health probe above to confirm readiness or choose another port: npm run dev -- --port 3001
 - If /healthz returns 404 from a foreign process, ensure you are hitting the Vite instance configured in this repo (our Vite adds /healthz in both dev and preview).
+- On successful start you should see logs like:
+  [dev-ready] Vite listening on http://0.0.0.0:3000 ...
+  [dev-ready] Health checks: /healthz (text) and /api/healthz (json)

 - Recommended in CI/preview runners:
   npm run dev        # plain vite; runner injects --host/--port